SF-WDI-LABS/tunely-angular/docs/sprint1.md

 **If you're stuck, take a look at the solutions branch**

 If you've made it this far then we've created an API that has an index route `/api/albums`.
 Our app has a single-page view that makes an ajax GET request to the API and renders the information.
+Our data is being **R**ead from the database by the server.

+We've completed the **Read** component of our **CRUD** app for the moment.

 **Good job!**